 Jack Knight focuses his practice on white collar criminal defense, regulatory enforcement, and internal investigations.
 He routinely handles complex white collar matters involving the Department of Justice, the Securities and Exchange Commission, and across other federal and state enforcement agencies.
 As part of his practice, he regularly represents Fortune 500 companies and individuals involved in federal investigations and parallel proceedings.

-Prior to joining Winston, Mr. Knight served as a federal prosecutor in the white collar crime section of the U.S. Attorney’s Office for five years in Charlotte, North Carolina.
-While working for the Department of Justice as an Assistant U.S. Attorney in the Western District of North Carolina, Mr. Knight handled all types of white collar prosecutions including bank fraud, accounting fraud, environmental violations, and complex financial crimes.
+From 2000 to 2005, Mr. Knight served as an Assistant United States Attorney in the Western District of North Carolina where he handled all types of white collar prosecutions, including bank fraud, accounting fraud, money laundering, environmental violations, and complex financial crimes.
 Mr. Knight has tried more than 50 cases to verdict in state and federal court.

 Mr. Knight is routinely recognized as one of the top attorneys in his field.
-He has been listed as one of the Best Lawyers in America since 2010, as a North Carolina Super Lawyer since 2011, and recognized by Chambers USA as a leader in the field of white collar law.
+He has been listed by Chambers USA as a leader in the field of white collar law, recognized as one of the Best Lawyers in America since 2010, and included as a North Carolina Super Lawyer since 2011.

 Some of his recent cases include:

 - Represented corporate officers in a high profile securities investigation conducted by the SEC and DOJ.

 - Represented a major financial institutions in a DOJ investigation related to allegations of fraud in loan applications and mortgage fraud.

 - Represented individual in response to a grand jury investigation related to the release of dangerous chemicals into a public waterway.
 After a lengthy investigation, no charges were filed.

 - Defended an individual in one of the largest antitrust cases ever brought by the DOJ.

 - Defended the General Counsel of a national mortgage company investigated by DOJ and State Attorneys General.